 Balance transfer checks aren’t your only option for paying down credit card debt.
-If you’re not interested in using a transfer check or balance transfer card to pay off debt, you might want to consider other popular debt repayment methods, such as the snowball method or avalanche method.
-You could also use a low-interest personal loan to pay off your credit card or work with a credit counseling service to learn how to create a budget, consolidate your debts and more.
+If you’re not interested in using a balance transfer check or balance transfer card to pay off debt, you might want to consider other popular debt repayment methods, such as a low-interest personal loan to pay off your credit card or work with a credit counseling service to learn how to create a budget, consolidate your debts and more.

 The bottom line